 The training programs described in this policy are not intended to set forth all of the substantive laws and regulations applicable to research.
 Faculty, staff, students, trainees, and visiting scholars involved in research are required to comply with all laws and regulations pertaining to their research.
-The Office of Academic and Research Affairs is available to assist upon request.
+The Office of the Executive Vice President & Chief Academic Officer is available to assist upon request.

 This policy applies to all individuals performing research at The University of Texas Health Science Center at Houston (the “university”) regardless of the sources of funding for the research.